-To the Top of Lion Rock!
+To the Top of Lion Rock

-On our way up, we took a breather at the Sigiriya Frescoes (ancient wall drawings) and the mirror wall, where you can see impressive reflections and ancient graffiti.
-The most remarkable part of the climb, though, is the giant lion’s claws, which are carved out of the rock.
-You’ll find this right before the final part of the hike.
+The most remarkable part of the climb, though, is the giant lion’s claws carved out of the rock.
+These lie right before the final part of the hike up.

 Best Time to Climb Lion Rock in Sigiriya